lenorix/fluentizy-laravel-tools/README.md

 - Supports `trans()`, `__()`, and `@lang()` functions.
 - Update language files automatically without overwriting existing translations.
 - Artisan command for easy integration into your workflow.
+- Tests running with PHP 8.1-8.5 and Laravel 10.x-12.x to ensure compatibility.

 ## Installation